2020 week fifty two

 Kilometres Cycled: 2,644

-Times hit by a truck cycling: 1
+Times hit by a dumb fuck in a truck cycling: 1

 Reading